-proportionality level three UK designated investment firm that is a CRD fullscope firm to disapply the specific ratio between fixed and variable components of total remuneration (SYSC 19D.3.48R-(3)); and

-2. a UK designated investment firm that is a limited licence firm or a limited activity firm to disapply, under the Dual-regulated firms remuneration principles proportionality rule, the ratios between fixed and variable components of total remuneration (SYSC 19D.3.49R);

-4.6 In both all cases (1) and (2) above, if requested by the FCA, :
+- 1. proportionality level three UK designated investment firm that is a CRD fullscope firm to disapply the specific ratio between fixed and variable components of total remuneration (SYSC 19D.3.48R (3)); and - 4.6 2. a It may also be appropriate for a UK designated investment firm that is a limited licence firm or a limited activity firm to disapply, under the Dual-regulated firms remuneration principles proportionality rule, the ratios between fixed and variable components of total remuneration (SYSC 19D.3.489R); - 4.7 In both all cases (1) and (2) above, if requested by the FCA, :

-$^{2}$ CRD Article 92(2) provides that the principles should be applied 'in a manner and to the extent that is appropriate to their size, internal organisation and the nature, the scope and complexity of their activities'.
+&lt;sup>2 CRD Article 92(2) provides that the principles should be applied 'in a manner and to the extent that is appropriate to their size, internal organisation and the nature, the scope and complexity of their activities'.